 The Millbrae Elementary School District is a TK-8 district situated in northern San Mateo County adjacent to the San Francisco International Airport.
 The District operates five schools: Green Hills Elementary, Lomita Park Elementary, Meadows Elementary, Spring Valley Elementary and Taylor Middle School.
-The city of Millbrae is a small suburban community with a population of 21,986 covering 3.3 square miles.
+The city of Millbrae is a small suburban community with a population of 22,625, covering 3.2 square miles.
 It is a city of small businesses with no major industry.
 The District enjoys a positive working relationship with the City of Millbrae.
 This collaborative relationship extends to programs in conjunction with the Sheriff's and Fire Departments, the Millbrae Library, and the Department of Park and Recreation.
 Additionally, the schools receive active support from local service organizations: the Millbrae Rotary and Lion Clubs, the Peninsula Chinese Business Association, the Millbrae Community Foundation, Parent Teacher Associations/Organization at each school, and the Millbrae Education Foundation.

 The community has changed in past years with the District reflecting the ethnic and socio-economic changes of the city of Millbrae.
 There are multiple family dwellings and apartments as well as single family homes.
 A large portion of the Millbrae community have been residents of Millbrae for a number of years.
 A changing population and increased home sales have impacted our student enrollment.
 The Global Pandemic of 2020 was also a contributing factor to declining enrollment, as families moved out of the Millbrae community.
 Many Millbrae families moved out of the Bay Area, even out of the country.
 District enrollment for the year 2020 was 2,349, a slight drop from 2,383 in 2019.
 The most current 2022 enrollment is 2180, a drop of 169 students.
-The Millbrae School District student population is predominantly Asian (53.71%), Hispanic (20.4%), and White (14.46%), with smaller populations of Two or More Races (8.21%), Filipino (6.3%), and Pacific Islander (1.96%).
-The Millbrae Elementary School District student population is 26.9% Socioeconomically Disadvantaged, 21.8% English

-Learner, and 0.7% Homeless.
+It should be noted that the CDE dashboard, DataZone, and DataWise.
+The Millbrae School District student population is predominantly Asian (44.7%), Hispanic (20.4%), and White (16.5%), with smaller populations of Two or More Races (8.3%), Filipino (6.3%), and Pacific Islander (2.1%).
+The Millbrae Elementary School District student population is 26.9% Socioeconomically Disadvantaged, 21.8% English Learner, and 0.7% Homeless.
 The overall makeup of the Millbrae Elementary School District student population has remained similar over the years, with slight increases and/or decreases in specific populations.

-The 2021 student population of each elementary school in the Millbrae Elementary School District reflects the specific, smaller community it serves, while the 2021 middle school student population reflects most closely the Millbrae community overall.

-Green Hills Elementary, with a student enrollment of 361, is predominantly Asian (53.71%), White (20%), and Hispanic (13.5%), with smaller populations of Two or More Races (9.7%), and Filipino (4.7%).
+The 2020 student population of each elementary school in the Millbrae Elementary School District reflects the specific, smaller community it serves, while the 2020 middle school student population reflects most closely the Millbrae community overall.
+Green Hills Elementary, with a student enrollment of 361, is predominantly Asian (51.2%), White (20%), and Hispanic (13.5%), with smaller populations of Two or More Races (9.7%), and Filipino (4.7%).
 The Green Hills Elementary student population is 17.4% Socioeconomically Disadvantaged and 31.2% English Learner.